oracle-quickstart/oci-weblogic-server/solutions/jrf/README.md

 The directory weblogic-server-for-oci/solutions/common consists of the following:
 - tenancy.tfvars - tenancy configuration

-## Using the terraform command line tool
+## Using the Terraform command line tool
 cd weblogic-server-for-oci/terraform

 Initialize the terraform provider plugin